 Ice Skating in the Forest

-This is something of a hidden gemOpens in a new tab., as we found out about it from one of our hiking guides and was something we kind of missed in our preparation prior to the trip.
+This is something of a hidden gem, as we found out about it from one of our hiking guides and was something we kind of missed in our preparation prior to the trip.
 I’m so glad we did it!
 They have about 500 m long forest ice skating track that is unique in all of Scandinavia.
 Moreover, the price, includes a snack and hot berry juice, as well as access to a traditional ice-skating rink, grand sled hill, snow track bowling and a few other activities, which at 49 EUR for the whole day, is quite the bargain compared to some of the other activities on offer.

 You can also book a day ticket with the use of a private sauna and hot tub.
 It includes everything from the normal day ticket + the private use of the sauna and hot tub for 2 hours.
 It costs 99 EUR per person and the minimum number of people is 2, but if you’re travelling in a group, that is a great experience to consider.
 Beware though, they are only accepting one sauna booking per day, so you might need to reserve this quite some time in advance.